Skip to content

 Using string.format()

-The string.format() method is another way of formatting where we use the placeholders to put variables into it, and the final output is a concatenated string.
+The string.format() method is another way of formatting, where we use placeholders to insert variables, and the final output is a concatenated string.

 Using string.format() method